zilexa/Homeserver/Applications-Overview.md

-# Overview of applications and services
+# Overview & Configuration tips for your services

 Almost everything will run isolated in [Docker containers](https://www.docker.com/resources/what-container).
 The setup is easy with the provided docker-compose.yml file, which is a declarative way to pull the images from the internet, create containers and configure everything with a single command!
 See the [subguide for Docker Compose](https://github.com/zilexa/Homeserver/tree/master/docker) on how to get up and running, **this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.** and the correct, well-maintained docker images have been selected, sometimes you spend hours finding the right one as there are often multiple available.